TOBB-ETU-CS-Community/TOBB-GPT/README.md

 <hr>

-# Sigma ChatBot
+# TOBB-GPT

-It is a chatbot powered by OpenAI, Langchain, ChromeDB, and Azure APIs to educate students about specific colleges.
+It is a chatbot powered by OpenAI, Langchain, ChromeDB, and Google APIs to educate students about TOBB University of Economics and Technology.

 https://sigma-chatbot.streamlit.app/